andrewangelle/node-vanillaJS-app/README.md

-# node-express-api
+# Instrument App step 1:

-API built using Express and Node.js
+API built using Express and Node.js and using this tutorial: https://scotch.io/tutorials/

-server.js includes mock database with instrument data
+server.js includes mock database with individual instruments and their data

 Using the local path created via API